 The same goes for each type of traveler.
 Let’s say our hotel has a lot of Minnesota visitors who are families and enjoy the family-friendly atmosphere, breakfast included in the price of the stay, and typically book longer stays.

-Our ad copy could then include these important keywords that would capture the attention of specific audience segments.
+Our ad copy could then include these essential keywords that would capture the attention of specific audience segments.

 Instead of being “a hotel in Chicago,” we could become: “family-friendly hotel in Chicago, breakfast included free with longer stays.”